sammancoaching/website/_learning_hours/testable_design/bottom_up_design.md

 ---
-layout: learning_hour
+theme: testable_design
-title: Bottom-up design with Yatzy
+title: Bottom-up design
-parent: Testable Design
-grand_parent: Learning Hours
-nav_order: 5
+kata: yatzy
 ---

 # One function at a time, bottom up